Skip to main content

 )

-async def process_message(self, *, chat_context, room, message, toolkits):
+async def process_message(self, *, chat_context, message, toolkits):

 log.info(f"processing {message}")